1992–93 NFL playoffs: AFC: Buffalo Bills 29, Miami Dolphins 10

 On the opening kickoff of the second half, Miami returner Mike Williams fumbled the ball while being tackled by Mark Pike, and Buffalo's Carwell Gardner recovered it at the Dolphins 25-yard line.
 Five plays later, Davis scored on a 2-yard touchdown run, giving the Bills a 20–3 lead.
 Buffalo's defense took over the rest of the third quarter, holding the Dolphins offense to two offensive yards while Christie added two more field goals to increase their lead to 26–3.
 Marino completed a 15-yard touchdown pass to wide receiver Mark Duper in the final quarter.
 However, Christie kicked his fifth field goal of the game to clinch the victory.

 This was the second straight year the Bills defeated a future Hall of Fame quarterback to advance to the Super Bowl as they beat John Elway and his Denver Broncos 10–7 a season earlier.
-The Bills became the first team in 19 years to reach the Super Bowl in three straight seasons (the last being the 1971-Miami Dolphins); no other team would win three straight Conference Championships until the 2016-2018 New England Patriots.
+The Bills became the first team in 19 years to reach the Super Bowl in three straight seasons (the last being the 1971-1973 Miami Dolphins); no other team would win three straight Conference Championships until the 2016-2018 New England Patriots.
+As of 2024, it is the last time the Bills have won a postseason game on the road, as they have lost seven subsequent postseason games as the road team.
+It is also the last time as of 2024 that the Dolphins have played in an AFC Championship Game.

 This was the second postseason meeting between the Bills and Dolphins.
 Buffalo won the only previous meeting.